Professional vs. DIY Pest Control

 The perimeter of your home is the preferred battle ground for pest control professionals.
 The old adage, “An ounce of prevention is worth a pound of cure,” was never more true, where ants, roaches, rodents, flying insects, termites, and bed bugs are concerned.
 You can keep drenching the place with chemicals and laying out traps, but nature is very good at finding ways around human intervention.
 And sometimes, all you accomplish is making the pest population stronger.
 That’s how adaptable they are.

-Go Green Pest Control can keep the average, 2,000 square foot home free of pests, year round, for about $63 month, the price of a couple of fast-food lunches.
+Go Green Pest Control can keep the average, 2,000 square foot home free of pests, year round, for about $75 month.
 It’s enough to make you rethink the tens or hundreds of dollar you can easily spend on sprays, sprayers, traps, poisons, and other DIY pest control solutions every year, not to mention the time you spend tracking down the problem, and the vapors you breathe while you treat it.

 Licensed professionals know where to look and what to do.
 They’re good at keeping pests outside, but when the odd mouse or roach finds a way through the perimeter, a technician can find the entry point and treat the incursion before it becomes an infestation.
 In addition to treatment and inspection, Go Green’s Integrated Pest Management (IPM) plans include access to the technician’s professional expertise.
 This may include suggestions on how you can make your home more pest proof, a huge part of prevention.